hch74904/my-oss-contrib/README.md

 This is the [Pull Request Page](https://github.com/freeCodeCamp/wiki/pull/1283).

-This is a Github repo for contributing to freeCodeCamp/wiki, an open source projects for serving the current wiki forum of freeCodeCamp.
+This is a Github repo for contributing to [freeCodeCamp/wiki](https://github.com/freeCodeCamp/wiki), an open source projects for serving the current wiki forum of freeCodeCamp.

+### About this projects

 **Why this projects?**